 What’s considered a reasonable risk?

 As a word, ‘risk’ is laden with negative connotations.
 But there’s actually risk inherent in most things we do.
 Risk is a part of life.
-It’s in the choices we make about the foods we eat, the activities we undertake, as well as our basic lifestyle choices.
+It’s in our choices about the foods we eat, the activities we undertake, and our basic lifestyle choices.
 The idea behind dignity of risk is that the ability for individuals, or their loved ones, to make choices about their life is more important than avoiding risks at all costs.
 That doesn’t mean we can’t work to minimise those risks.
 As explored in this article on Australian Ageing Agenda, it’s important for anyone providing support services to strike a balance between valuing consumers’ rights to exercise control, while fulfilling their own responsibilities.
-Here at Mable, we know that the idea of ‘community care’ is increasingly out of date.
+Here at Mable, we know the idea of ‘community care’ is increasingly outdated.
 Our clients don’t want to be cared for.
 They want to be supported to live their lives.
 That’s why our model, where clients search for and directly engage independent support workers, works so well.
-Clients who use the Mable platform are in complete control, making decisions about their own support.
-But just because clients who use Mable are making their own decisions about their support, doesn’t mean there aren’t appropriate protections in place for clients using our platform.
+Clients using the Mable platform are in complete control, making decisions about their support.
+But just because clients who use Mable are making their own decisions about their support, doesn’t mean there aren’t appropriate protections for clients using our platform.

 Reasonable risks’, with appropriate protections in place

-At Mable, we put in place a framework that includes important protections, and it’s within this framework that clients make decisions about their support.
-At Mable, these protections include;
+At Mable, we put in place a framework that includes important protections and safeguards, and it’s within this framework that clients make decisions about their support.
+At Mable, these protections and safeguards include:

-- Insurances arranged on behalf of all independent workers for engagements invoiced via the platform, which are specially designed to protect consumers and their independent workers
+- A high-level suite of insurances arranged on behalf of all independent workers for engagements invoiced via the platform, which are specially designed to protect consumers and their independent workers.

 Dignity of risk is not only about choice, it’s also about someone’s right to fail, or to make mistakes.
-Here at Mable, we know that not every match made on the platform is going to be an immediate success.
-When a client engages an independent support worker, there are lots of things that can factor into that decision – that support worker’s experience and skills, their personality, or other assets that might make them a good match.
+Here at Mable, we know that not every match made on the platform will be an immediate success.
+When a client engages an independent support worker, many things can factor into that decision – that support worker’s experience and skills, their personality, or other assets that might make them a good match.
 If an engagement between a client and their chosen worker is not working out, they have the ability to end that engagement and look for someone new.
-This consumer choice is a hallmark of both Consumer Directed Care and the NDIS.
+This consumer choice is a hallmark of Consumer Directed Care and the NDIS.